 - Cover the wound with a bandage (if applicable).

-- Report to the Occupational Health Clinic (or Adult Emergency if outside routine business hours and exposure involved human or non-human primate derived materials) for post-exposure follow-up.
+- Report to the Occupational Health Clinic (or Adult Emergency if outside routine business hours).

 - Take any information about the source material that you have readily available along with you.